SVAIGBA/TwASP/README.md

 For ZEN, you can download the pre-trained model form [here](https://github.com/sinovation/ZEN).

-For TwASP, you can download the models we trained in our experiments from [here](https://github.com/SVAIGBA/TwASP/tree/master/models).
+For TwASP, you can download the models we trained in our experiments from [here](https://github.com/SVAIGBA/TwASP/tree/master/models). **Note**: since we have improved the code, to reproduce the results in our paper, please check out [this version](https://github.com/SVAIGBA/TwASP/tree/cc7a4dfc2a78db98d7414755babd82c6ca98fba0) of our code.

 ## Run on Sample Data